vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ## Advanced range search with hitLimit

-Vespa has a advanced query operator which allows you to select the documents with the k-largest or k-smallest values of a `fast-search` attribute field.
+Vespa has an advanced query operator that allows you to select the documents with the k-largest or k-smallest values of a `fast-search` attribute field.

-Let us first define a new field, which we call `popularity`, since we don't have real popularity value from the last.fm dataset, we use the number of tags per track as a proxy of the true track popularity.
+Let us first define a new field, which we call `popularity`, since we don't have real popularity value from the last.fm dataset, we use the number of tags per track as a *proxy* of the true track popularity.

 The following script runs through the dataset and count the number of tags and creates a Vespa